Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 They have to be able to take a cold lead and turn it into a paying customer without leaving their desk.
 To do so, they need a stable internet connection and a way to conduct phone calls with quality audio.

-The channels reps use for inside sales processes are similar to those used by outside sales.
+The remote and digital channels reps use for inside sales processes are similar to those used by outside sales.
 However, inside sales teams can typically handle activities in these channels at a much higher volume.
 Channels include:

 Phone calls